-According to the goal set by the company, the Board should have a suitable combination of continuity, experience, know-how and variety with respect to education and experience so that it can successfully complete its tasks at any given time.
+According to the goal set by the company, the Board should have a suitable combination of continuity, experience, knowhow and variety with respect to education and experience so that it can successfully complete its tasks at any given time.
 When the Board is elected, the goal is that the Board and its committees as a whole have sufficient know-how and experience in the sectors important for the company's operations.
 When Board members are elected, attention is paid to the aspects of equality pertaining to State-owned companies.

 The Board of Directors assesses the independence of its members annually and indicates which members are independent of the company and which members are independent of significant shareholders.
-In 2021, all member were independent of the company.
-The members were also independent of the company's sole shareholder, with the exception of First Vice Chairman Antti Neimala and Second Vice Chairman Terhi Järvikare who have an employment relationship with the State of Finland.
+In 2023, all members were independent of the company.
+The members were also independent of the company's sole shareholder, with the exception of First Vice Chairman Elise Pekkala and Second Vice Chairman Mikko Spolander, who have an employment relationship with the State of Finland.